-Below you can find answers to some of the most common questions we receive about Australian Labradoodles, our puppies, and our adoption process.
+Below you can find answers to some of the most frequently asked questions (FAQ) regarding Australian Labradoodles, our puppies, and our adoption process.
 If you have additional questions not covered here please contact us.
 Puppy frequently asked questions can be found here.

-Can I have my puppy shipped or do I pick it up?
+Can I have my puppy transported to me or must I pick it up?

 How do you match puppies to families?